 1A.
 Let w be a weight vector representing a template pattern.
 Let $\{x\}$ be a collection of pattern vectors all of unit length.
 Show theoretically that the cross-correlator gives maximum response to the pattern which matches the form of the template pattern.
-Recall that the response is determined by the dot-product of the input vector with the weight vector. row that matches the input vector.
+Recall that the response is determined by the dot-product of the input vector with the weight vector.

 1B.
 Now write a Mathematica program to demonstrate this property of cross-correlators.
 Use the Table function to fill a 32x32 matrix R with random numbers.
 Use the built-in function Random[].
 Then define a function normalize[x] that takes as input a vector x, and returns a normalized version of x.
-Use the Table function again to turn R into a matrix R2 whose rows are normalized to unit length.
-Calculate the matrix product of R2 with the 8th row of R2.
-Use ListPlot to show that the maximum of the product occurs at element 8.
-Make several more plots using other rows of R2, and show the maximum always occurs at the row that matches the input vector.
+Use the Table function again to turn R into a matrix R whose rows are normalized to unit length.
+Calculate the matrix product of R with the 8th row of R. Use ListPlot to show that the maximum of the product occurs at element 8.
+Make several more plots using other rows of R, and show the maximum always occurs at the row that matches the input vector.